AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/intelligent-re-engagement/intelligent-re-engagement.md

 ## Prerequisites and planning {#prerequisites-and-planning}

-As you complete the steps to implement the use case, you will make use of the following Real-Time CDP functionality and UI elements (listed in the order in which you will use them).
+As you complete the steps to implement the use case, you will make use of the following Real-Time CDP and Adobe Journey Optimizer functionality (listed in the order in which you will use them).
 Make sure that you have the necessary [attribute-based access control permissions](/help/access-control/home.md) for all these areas, or ask your system administrator to grant you the necessary permissions.

 * [[!DNL Adobe Real-Time Customer Data Platform (Real-Time CDP)]](https://experienceleague.adobe.com/docs/platform-learn/tutorials/rtcdp/understanding-the-real-time-customer-data-platform.html) - Integrates data across data sources to fuel the campaign.
 This data is then used to create the campaign audiences and surface personalized data elements used in the email and the web promo tiles (for example, name or account-related information).
 The CDP is also used to activate audiences across email and the web (via [!DNL Adobe Target]).
     * [Schemas](/help/xdm/home.md)